Mosgiel: Legend and early history

 The site of Mosgiel figures in Māori legend, but surrounding features of the Taieri Plain and adjacent hills have older mythical associations.
-Of the canoes of South Island migratory legend the fourth and fifth, Takitimu and Arai Te Uru, are mentioned in connection with the area.
+Of the canoes of South Island migratory legend the fourth and fifth, Tākitimu and Āraiteuru, are mentioned in connection with the area.
 Maungatua, the large hill to the west of the plain, represents a huge wave which struck the Takitimu, throwing overboard Aonui, who became a pillar on the Tokomairaro Beach.
-Another account makes Aonui a female survivor of the wreck of the Arai Te Uru, built by Kahui Tipua, who had arrived earlier but sent this vessel to the Polynesian homeland Hawaiki to get kumara.
+Another account makes Aonui a female survivor of the wreck of the Ārai Te Uru, built by Kahui Tipua, who had arrived earlier but sent this vessel to the Polynesian homeland Hawaiki to get kūmara.
 On its return the canoe suffered shipwreck at Shag Point in North Otago, but its survivors quested about the land in search of supplies.
 If they failed to get back before dawn they turned into natural landscape-features, and this fate befell Aonui.
 These ancient traditions suggest that some of the earliest Polynesian settlers in the south knew the Taieri Plain.

 W.R.
 Kirk repeated the later story of a taniwha (water-monster), the "familiar spirit or guardian of Te Rakitaounere (also given as Te Rakitauneke) a famous chief and warrior" who lost his master about the Dunedin hills, slithered down the Silverstream, 'Whaka-ehu', and 'lay down and left a hollow Te Konika o te Matamata' on the site of Mosgiel.
 The taniwha (named Matamata) wriggled down the Taieri, making its tortuous course, and when he died became the seaboard hills, including Saddle Hill.
-This story has associations with Kati Mamoe, ('Ngati Mamoe' in modern standard Māori) of the late 17th or early 18th century.
-According to tradition this period also saw the occupation of the kaik (unfortified settlement) near modern Henley – called Tai-ari like the river – and on the hill above it a pa, or fortified settlement, called Omoua.
-Tukiauau built a pa called Whakaraupuka on the west side of Lake Waihola and his rival, Tuwiriroa, came down from Lake Wakatipu and built one at Taieri Mouth on the coast.
+This story has associations with Kāti Māmoe, ('Ngāti Mamoe' in modern standard Māori) of the late 17th or early 18th century.
+According to tradition this period also saw the occupation of the kaik (unfortified settlement) near modern Henley – called Tai-ari like the river – and on the hill above it a pā, or fortified settlement, called Omoua.
+Tukiauau built a pā called Whakaraupuka on the west side of Lake Waihola and his rival, Tuwiriroa, came down from Lake Wakatipu and built one at Taieri Mouth on the coast.
 Māori soon abandoned Whakaraupuka, but the Taiari settlement at Henley endured into modern times.
 (Anderson, 1998.)